HazemBittar/team-branches-group-2/Development Strategy.md

 write a short description of your web page:

-- This page about the students group 2 of class 9-10
+- This page about the students group 2 of classes 9-10
 - Site visitor can to introduce more close with any students of our group
 - It will help to site visitor get to know us better